joan-code6/zen_ai/backend/api-documentation.md

 ### File attachments for chats

 File handling endpoints let clients upload supporting documents that can be referenced in subsequent chat messages.
 Uploaded files are stored on disk under `UPLOADS_DIR` and described in a `files` subcollection for each chat.
-When a message references uploaded files via `fileIds`, the backend includes any stored text preview into the prompt that is sent to Gemini.
+When a message references uploaded files via `fileIds`, the backend includes any stored text preview into the message content and, for supported binary formats (images within the configured size limit), streams the raw data inline to Gemini so the model can interpret the actual file rather than relying on the filename alone.

 #### POST /chats/<chat_id>/files
 - Description: Upload a file for a chat (multipart/form-data).